srirambadri/Energy/README.md

 # Forecasting with Deep learning
 - Deep learning algorithms have played vital roles in prediction and forecasting problems
 - Recurrent Neural Networks (RNN) and Long-Term Short Memory (LSTM) are applied with the aim of making forecast on future energy consumption
 - Models generally performed better by reducing batch size and by increasing epoch sizes.
-Having evaluated the results using RMSE, MAE and R2 scores, the LSTM and RNN models are both seen to have excellent performances in the forecasting of hourly energy consumption
+Results are evaluated using RMSE, MAE and R2 scores

 # MILP for BESS optimisation using OR-Tools
 - Constructing an optimisation model in Python, using open-source solvers, to effectively address the challenges and opportunities of BESS deployment